 We hope you will visit the museum, and learn about this fascinating character in American history.
-If you would like more information about Carl Elliott House Museum is available for tours by appointment only.
+The Carl Elliott House Museum is available for tours by appointment only.
 To make appointments, contact the Museum Coordinator at 205-387-0511, Ext.
 5718 or Ext.
 5748

 The House is open for general visitors Monday, Tuesday, Thursday and Friday each week from 9:00 until Noon and from 1:00 PM until 5:00 PM.
 The House is closed on weekends, Wednesdays, as well as state and federal holidays.